processfeedback/docs.processfeedback.org/student-submission-guide.md

-# Student's Assignment Submission Guide
+# Student Submission Guide

 ### Step 1.
-Write in Google Docs
+Write in Google Docs or in Process Feedback Editor

 To share your writing process, you must type in Google Docs as usual.
 A common mistake is writing in another editor, such as Microsoft Word, and then pasting the text into Google Docs.
-This will not work. *You must use Google Docs for the entire writing process.*
+This will not work because editors like Word do not track the editing process. *You must use Google Docs for the entire writing process.*

+Alternately, if you are also welcome to use the Process Feedback's [online editor](https://write.processfeedback.org).

 ### Step 2.
-Share your document or your process report
+Share your document or your Writing Process Report

-#### Option 1
+#### Option 1: Share the Google Docs document itself

-Share the edit link to your Google Docs document.
+If you are using Google Docs, you can just share the edit link to your Google Docs document.
 For this, you will need to enable the **“Anyone with the edit link can edit”** option for the document being shared.
 Step-by-step instructions for generating an edit link are provided in [this tutorial](./how-to-provide-edit-access-in-gdocs.md).

-#### Option 2
+#### Option 2: Obtain and share a link to your Writing Process Report

-Install the [Process Feedback extension](https://chromewebstore.google.com/detail/gdoc-process-feedback/chcbikmmlhbbdkfiaaaljabpefdfajnb) to generate a process report for your document.
+If you typed in Google Docs, install the [Process Feedback extension](https://chromewebstore.google.com/detail/gdoc-process-feedback/chcbikmmlhbbdkfiaaaljabpefdfajnb) to generate a process report for your document.
 The extension page includes a short tutorial video on how to install the extension.
 Once the report is open, in the sidebar, click “Share this Report” to obtain a link for sharing.

+If you typed in Process Feedback's writing editor, you can save the document online and copy the Report Link to share with others.

+#### Option 3: Download and share a PDF of your Writing Process Report

+In some cases you may not need a full interactive report link and a PDF of your report may work.
+To obtain a PDF simply click "Download Report PDF" in the sidebar on the left.

+#### Option 4: Download and share writing process data ZIP

-Alternately, you can also download a ZIP file of your writing process data and share the ZIP file.
+Regardless of whether you typed in Google Docs or the Process Feedback editor, you can also download a ZIP file of your writing process data and share the ZIP file.
+This can help bulk analyze multiple writing processes at once.